titzer/wizard-engine/README.md

   * Type imports
   * Threads
-  * Exception handling

-Wizard can run testcases specified in the .bin.wast format, like the specification tests that are part of the Wasm spec repo and proposal repos.
+Wizard can run testcases specified in the `.bin.wast format`, like the specification tests that are part of the Wasm spec repo and proposal repos.
 Wizard supports a small embedding environment suitable for running simple programs.
 [WASI](https://github.com/WebAssembly/wasi) support in Wizard is a work in progress.